Events provide insight on what is happening in your app, such as user actions, system events, or errors.

 You can enable verbose logging with a series of adb commands:

 adb logcat -v time -s FA FA-SVC

 This command displays your events in the Android Studio logcat, helping you immediately verify that events are being sent.

 Events are logged to the console, and can be viewed while running the app through XCode.

 You can view aggregated statistics about your Analytics Events in the Firebase console dashboards.
 These dashboards update periodically throughout the day.
 For immediate testing, use the logcat output as described in the previous section.

 To access this data in the Firebase console:

 - In the Firebase console, open your project.

 - Select Analytics from the menu to view the Analytics reporting dashboard.

-The Events tab shows the event reports that are automatically created for each distinct type of Analytics Event logged by your app.
-Read more about the Analytics reporting dashboard in the Firebase Help Center.
+The Events tab shows the event reports that are automatically created for each distinct type of Analytics event logged by your app.
+Read more about the dashboard.